-Video produced in 1990 by the Inuit Broadcasting Corporation; outdated now, it is still a fascinating look at the NWT's history.
+Video produced in 1990 by the Inuit Broadcasting Corporation, which is outdated now, but still overs a fascinating look at NWT's history.

 When the Northwest Territories became a part of Canada in 1870, it included what is now the Northwest Territories, Nunavut, Yukon, Alberta, Saskatchewan, Manitoba, northern Ontario, and northern Quebec.
 The Arctic Islands were added in 1880.
 During this period, the Northwest Territories had a government based on two key concepts of Canadian democracy - representation and responsibility.
 The Legislative Assembly of NWT was fully elected at the time, and from 1897 and on, the Assembly had a formally constituted Executive Council, which was accountable to the Assembly for the conduct of government.